Trochu, Alberta

 Trochu /ˈtroʊʃuː/ is a town in central Alberta, Canada that is surrounded by Kneehill County.
 It is approximately 15 km north of Three Hills at the junction of Highway 21 and Highway 585.

-The town is named for Armand Trochu, the settler who founded the St. Anne Ranch Trading Company on the present site of the town in 1903.
+The town is named for Armand Trochu, who founded the St. Anne Ranch Trading Company on the present site of the town in 1903.
+Ranchers and settlers started arriving in the late 1890s.